-Learning Outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+ssessment Criteria: Assessment of these outcomes emonstrates a learner can: 1.
 Understand different types of business information 1.1 Describe how organisations use different types of business information to fulfil their purpose 2.
-Understand how to present business information effectively 2.1 Describe different types of corporate communication 3.
+Know how to present business information effectively 2.1 Describe different types of corporate communication 3.
 Understand the limitations in relation to the use of business information in an organisation 3.1 Describe legal and ethical issues in relation to the use of business information in an organisation 4.
-Understand how to communicate business information using appropriate methods 4.1 Describe how organisations use electronic and non- electronic methods to communicate business information internally and externally
+Know how to communicate business information using appropriate methods 4.1 Describe how organisations use electronic and non- electronic methods to communicate business information internally and externally